ClipMX/mobile.android.blaze.pinpad.sdk/README.md

     - isMCIEnabled: This parameter sets if the monthly installments will be enabled.
 By default it is true, and the mci will be activated.

     - isDCCEnabled: This parameter sets if the dynamic currency convert will be enabled.
 By default it is true, and the dcc will be activated.
     -  isTipEnabled: This parameter sets if the tip screen will be shown when the payment process starts or not.
 By default it is false, and the tip screen will not be shown.
+    -  isAutoPrintReceiptEnabled: When transaction is successful you can enable the auto print of your receipt in POS.

 ```kotlin
 ClipPayment.Builder()